 It had become the Hollyway by 1925 and was still listed that way in the 1929 city directory.
 The name got shortened to Holly in 1941.
 At some point along the way it was also advertised as Jensen's Holly.

-Status: As a theatre it made it until mid 1951.
+Status: As a theatre it made it until mid-1951.
 It was converted into a branch bank later in 1951, then a market.
-It's now vacant.
+In 2024 it became a climbing gym called The Stronghold.
 No trace of its theatrical past remains.

 A few exterior photos: